 Dear Flatty but not a Fatty!,

-There are two different kinds of implants approved by the FDA: Saline and silicone.
-Implant type and size is generally based on skin elasticity, desired size increase, breast anatomy, and body type.Saline implants are filled with sterile salt water so if the implant leaks, the saline would be absorbed and expelled by the body.Silicone implants are filled with gel that feels much like actual breast tissue.
+There are two different kinds of implants approved by the FDA: saline and silicone.
+Implant type and size is generally based on skin elasticity, desired size increase, breast anatomy, and body type.Saline implants are filled with sterile salt water.Silicone implants are filled with gel that feels much like actual breast tissue.
 Manufacturers occasionally introduce new types of implants, so there may be additional options available.

-- Implant leakage or breakage.
+- Implant leakage or rupture

 - Undesired cosmetic changes, such as wrinkling, dimpling, and puckering

 - Improper healing around the implant or incision site

 - Visibility of implant or ability to feel it through the skin